rchui/perg/README.md

 ### Modes:

+    -A    After Context         perg will grab a number of lines after the line containing the
+                                <search term>.
+This does not work with search inversion.

     -f    Single File Search    Signals perg to only search the <file> for the <search term>.
 If -f is not used, perg will search the entire directory from where perg is called from.